LUCClass/terminal-homework/README.md

             for(;;);  // Loop forever
         }

 2. Add your new C source file to the Makefile.
 On line 10 of the Makefile there is a list of source files to compile.
-Right now, there's only one file in the list: terminaldemo.o.
+Right now, there's only one file in the list: `terminaldemo.o`.
 You need to add your new C file to the list of objects to compile.
-Make a new line after terminaldemo.o:
+Make a new line after `terminaldemo.o`:

         OBJS = \
             terminaldemo.o \